rharper2/sparsePauliReconstruction/docs/src/index.md

 # Introduction

-This is the documentation of the code used to implement the algorithm discussed in the paper **Fast estimation of sparse quantum noise** by *Harper, Yu and Flammia* (in production).
+This is the documentation of the code used to implement the algorithm discussed in the paper **Fast estimation of sparse quantum noise** by *Harper, Yu and Flammia* [ArXiv:2007.07901](https://arxiv.org/abs/2007.07901).

 There are a number of IJulia workbooks that accompany this code that detail the use of the software and the implementation of the algorithm.
 They are detailed in the section [Example workbooks](@ref).